-- 1. Before you start an exercise recording, press the lower button to open the sport mode options. - 2.
-Scroll to SuuntoPlusTM and press the middle button. - 3.
-Scroll to the feature you want and press the middle button. - 4.
+- 1. Before you start an exercise recording, swipe up or press the lower button to open the sport mode options. - 2.
+Scroll to and tap SuuntoPlus[TM] or press the middle button. - 3.
+Scroll to and tap the feature you want or press the middle button. - 4.
 Scroll up to the start view and start your exercise as normal. - 5.
-Press the middle button until you reach the SuuntoPlusTM feature, which is shown as an own display. - 6.
+Swipe left or press the middle button until you reach the SuuntoPlusTM feature, which is shown as an own display. - 6.
 After you have stopped the exercise recording, you can find the SuuntoPlusTM feature result in the summary, if there was a relevant result.

-Visit Suunto.com/Suuntoplus for the latest SuuntoPlusTM features.
+Visit Suunto.com/Suuntoplus for the latest SuuntoPlus[TM] features.

-Ensure that your Suunto 5 has the latest software version.
+Ensure that your Suunto 9 has the latest software version.